 Can You Use Plant-Based Protein Shakes as Meal Replacements?

-A plant-based protein shake is a convenient, satisfying way to refuel.
+A plant-based nutrition shake is a convenient, satisfying way to refuel.
 They’re so convenient that it might be tempting to mix one up instead of firing up the stove or delivery app at mealtime.
 Could a plant-based shake be used as a meal replacement?

 The short answer